domoritz/tvcg-journal-typst/CONTRIBUTING.md

 ### Publishing a new version

-Bump the version in `typst.toml` and `template/main.typ` and the Readme.
+Bump the version in `typst.toml`, `template/journal.typ`, `template/conference.typ`, and the README.

 Then log in with `typship login universe` and run `typship publish universe`.